MalikIldarovich/lagoona-landing/README.md

 ## Description

-This repository contains the source code for the lionic-landing landing page.
+This repository contains the source code for the lagoona-landing landing page.
 The landing page is a single-page website created using HTML, CSS, and JavaScript.
 The project is designed to showcase a product/service/event (please specify).

 ## Project Structure